 We also get to see Ai Kunogi, the new key animator.
 She appears to be rather shy still, and basically either stutters or uses charades to communicate.
 Fortunately, Ema is able to interpret what it is she wants to say, so communication can actually happen.
 While I understand wanting to add a shy character to the series, I think the way they portray it with Ai is really “over the top” to the point that I find it annoying rather than cute.
 At least we don’t see as much of her as we do the other new staff members, and I’m hoping that it stays that way.

-Honda makes a surprise visit to the studio, and he surprises both his former co-workers and the audience with the weight loss he’s gone through.
+Honda makes a visit to the studio, and he surprises both his former co-workers and the audience with the weight loss he’s gone through.
 I thought he looked fantastic, even if Kinoshita was upset by it.
 And it’s been nice to see Honda pop up every now and then, whether Aoi goes to the bakery to pick something up or Honda makes a visit to the studio.
 While he may not be part of the main action anymore, it’s nice to know that he hasn’t been completely written out of the series.
-I liked Honda was sad to see him leave Musashino.
+I liked Honda and was sad to see him leave Musashino.

 But now that the promotional video is behind them, it’ll be interesting to see how the production on the actual anime series gets back on track.
 Also, I’m looking forward to seeing what new situations and obstacles come their way.